kmantzoukas/TOREADOR/ToreadorRESTAPI/readme.md

 #### Set up the MySQL database
 1. Install the MySQL server
 2. Create a user with __{userame}__ and __{password}__
 3. Create an empty schema with name __toreador__.
 Make sure you use this very name for the schema.
-Make sure that the user can connect remotely to the MySQL server.
+Also verify that the user can connect remotely to the MySQL server.
 It might be necessary to grant the user the appropriate right to allow remote connections
 #### Set up the project
 4. clone the project locally
 ```sh